Academic Catalog

 Prerequisite(s): Permission of instructor

-Focuses on the application of advanced research and teaching skills in the field of special education.
+This course focuses on the application of advanced research and teaching skills in the field of special education.
 Students will engage in research dialogue, data-informed decision-making, and the dissemination of results and recommendations.
-Emphasis will be placed on solidifying the skills needed to implement recommended practices in the field of special education.
+Emphasis will be placed on solidifying recommended practices in the field of special education.